jrrk2/openstellina/README.md

 If you don't happen to have a Stellina handy there are online simulators available (public ones seem to be broken at the moment)

 You can use the node command to set up a java-script server to test this application.
 The method of doing that is outside the scope of this document.

+Stop Press:

+This application only supports Stellina Firmware up to V1.30.
+The latest version V2.5 uses a strong authentication model which this App does not support.